opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 (c)     a second bid at $610m.

-26     Colliers’ valuation report dated 7 March 2018, which had been placed in the tender box, was also opened.[\[note: 46\]](#Ftn_46) Amongst other things, Colliers took into account URA’s letter dated 26 January 2018,[\[note: 47\]](#Ftn_47) and was of the opinion that the market value of the Property was $542m.[\[note: 48\]](#Ftn_48)
+26     Colliers’ valuation report dated 7 March 2018, which had been placed in the tender box, was also opened.[^46] Amongst other things, Colliers took into account URA’s letter dated 26 January 2018,[^47] and was of the opinion that the market value of the Property was $542m.[^48]

-27     As the higher of the two bids, _ie_, at $610m, was higher than both the valuation by Colliers and the reserve price of $550m, the CSC awarded the tender on 8 March 2018 to the joint-bidders who had submitted that bid.[\[note: 49\]](#Ftn_49) Thereafter, Knight Frank sent a letter dated 8 March 2018 to the subsidiary proprietors to inform them that a sale contract (_ie_, the SPA) had been entered into that day for the Property for the sale price of $610m.[\[note: 50\]](#Ftn_50) Knight Frank did not mention in this letter that there was no DC payable.[\[note: 51\]](#Ftn_51)
+27     As the higher of the two bids, _ie_, at $610m, was higher than both the valuation by Colliers and the reserve price of $550m, the CSC awarded the tender on 8 March 2018 to the joint-bidders who had submitted that bid.[^49] Thereafter, Knight Frank sent a letter dated 8 March 2018 to the subsidiary proprietors to inform them that a sale contract (_ie_, the SPA) had been entered into that day for the Property for the sale price of $610m.[^50] Knight Frank did not mention in this letter that there was no DC payable.[^51]

 28     On 19 March 2018, an owners’ meeting was convened to explain to the subsidiary proprietors the progress made in the collective sale process thus far, including the past marketing campaign and the terms and conditions of the SPA.
-It was at this meeting that the CSC informed the subsidiary proprietors for the first time that there was no DC payable.[\[note: 52\]](#Ftn_52) Although queries were raised as to why they were not informed more promptly,[\[note: 53\]](#Ftn_53) no assenting subsidiary proprietor sought to withdraw from the CSA.
-Indeed, apparently subsidiary proprietors of ten units subsequently added their signatures to the CSA.[\[note: 54\]](#Ftn_54)
+It was at this meeting that the CSC informed the subsidiary proprietors for the first time that there was no DC payable.[^52] Although queries were raised as to why they were not informed more promptly,[^53] no assenting subsidiary proprietor sought to withdraw from the CSA.
+Indeed, apparently subsidiary proprietors of ten units subsequently added their signatures to the CSA.[^54]

-29     On 5 April 2018, the joint-bidders nominated the purchaser to purchase the Property in place of them, as allowed under the SPA.[\[note: 55\]](#Ftn_55)
+29     On 5 April 2018, the joint-bidders nominated the purchaser to purchase the Property in place of them, as allowed under the SPA.[^55]

-30     On 25 April 2018, the plaintiffs made an application to a Strata Titles Board for an order for the collective sale of the Property, pursuant to s 84A(2A)(_a_).[\[note: 56\]](#Ftn_56) On 10 May 2018 and 11 May 2018, various defendants filed two sets of objections to the collective sale to the Board.[\[note: 57\]](#Ftn_57) The Board held two mediation sessions on 1 June 2018 and 19 June 2018.
-Thereafter, on 27 June 2018, the Board ordered a discontinuance of all proceedings before it in connection with the plaintiffs’ application pursuant to s 84A(6A) (_ie_, the Board issued a “section 84A stop order”).[\[note: 58\]](#Ftn_58) The plaintiffs then commenced OS 841/2018 on or about 10 July 2018, pursuant to s 84A(2A)(_b_), to apply to the High Court for an order for the collective sale of the Property.
+30     On 25 April 2018, the plaintiffs made an application to a Strata Titles Board for an order for the collective sale of the Property, pursuant to s 84A(2A)(_a_).[^56] On 10 May 2018 and 11 May 2018, various defendants filed two sets of objections to the collective sale to the Board.[^57] The Board held two mediation sessions on 1 June 2018 and 19 June 2018.
+Thereafter, on 27 June 2018, the Board ordered a discontinuance of all proceedings before it in connection with the plaintiffs’ application pursuant to s 84A(6A) (_ie_, the Board issued a “section 84A stop order”).[^58] The plaintiffs then commenced OS 841/2018 on or about 10 July 2018, pursuant to s 84A(2A)(_b_), to apply to the High Court for an order for the collective sale of the Property.
 On 20 August 2018, the defendants filed their objections to the collective sale to the High Court.

 31     By way of a summary, a table for the chronology of the key events has been set out in the Annex to the grounds of my decision.